Federal Work-Study Program

 The Federal Work-Study Program, open to U.S. citizens and permanent residents, is a federally funded program that provides eligible students with subsidized employment earnings.
 Eligibility for work-study is based strictly on financial need.
 Payment is provided by the University (70 percent from the Federal Work-Study Program) and the employing office (the remaining 30 percent).
 The percentage split for payment may vary in certain circumstances, notably use of federal work-study funds for field education placement.

-Graduate students earn an hourly wage in the range of $9.50 to $18.15 (2013-14 rates) and may work no more than 20 hours per week during the academic year and 40 hours per week during the summer and school vacation periods.
+Graduate students generally earn an hourly wage in the range of $13.50 to $20 (2020–21 rates).
+Students are encouraged to work no more than 20 hours per week during the academic year and 40 hours per week during the summer and school vacation periods.
 Pay rates vary depending upon the type of job performed.
 There is no compensation for legal or religious holidays or lunch hours.
 Payments are made weekly to students for work they have performed in the previous week.

-This ceiling may be allocated to more than one job as long as the total ceiling is not exceeded.
-If the earnings limit is surpassed, students may be asked to relinquish other aid.
+Beginning with the 2019-20 academic year, typical allocations for the academic year are up to $6,000 per student pending eligibility.
+This ceiling may be allocated to more than one job if the total ceiling is not exceeded.
 Earnings are monitored so that the total resources do not exceed the cost of education.
 It is the student's responsibility to report receipt of any financial resources not noted at the time that the original earnings limit was set.

 Off-campus work-study employment is ordinarily with public or private nonprofit organizations whose work performance requirements are not political or sectarian in nature.
 Students in the Field Education Program at HDS may have their placements paid through the work-study program under this provision.
 Students interested in using work-study for a field education program should contact the Office of Ministry Studies (OMS).
 A listing of appropriate candidates is made by OMS and then forwarded to the Office of Financial Aid.
 Work-study referrals are provided to OMS by our office for students who qualify.